11 Slamming Spam Recipes That Will Have You Wanting More

 LauriPatterson/istockphoto

 The beauty of fried rice is that you can add or subtract as many ingredients as you like, and no one can say you're doing it wrong.
 To make Spam fried rice, fry two beaten eggs and sauté cubed Spam in some soy, oyster sauce, and brown sugar.
-Toss the eggs and meat with your cooked rice (leftover rice is best) with some peas and carrots (or whatever veggies you prefer).
-Enjoy.
+Toss the eggs and meat with your cooked rice (leftover rice is best) with some peas and carrots (or whatever veggies you prefer) and enjoy.

 Recipe: Christie at Home